jimmyeisenhauer/jhu-getdata-003/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 In this repository you will find a R script that was developed to obtain the data and produce tidy data.
-You will also find the CodeBook that will describe the steps taken to tidy the data as well as the description of this data.
+You will also find the CodeBook that will describe this data.

 The actual raw data set came from this zip file.